chdryra/PageSuiteNewsFeed/README.md

 Click on an article to read the full article.
 The HTML is mostly rendered correctly with clickable links but needs some more polish as there are some image references within the html body that are not fetched and rendered.
 Probably should be removed all together to keep the reader lightweight.
 The user can click on the main image to view the full image.
 The options menu allows the user to launch the original article in a browser and share it.

-Hopefully it is reasonably intuitive...
+Hopefully the code is reasonably intuitive.
+Given more time I would have refactored the code into a more Model-View-Presenter architecture, added more documentation and more thorough tests.